mlaveaux/merc/crates/lts/README.md

 `Act` is a set of action labels, and T is a set of transitions T ⊆ S × Act × S.
 The main concept of this crate is the central `LTS` trait that encapsulates labelled transition systems with generic action label types.
-This trait uses `strong types` for the various indices used (states, actions, etc) to avoid mixing them up at compile time.
+This trait uses `strong` types for the various indices used (states, actions, etc) to avoid mixing them up at compile time.
 This is implemented using the `TagIndex` type of the `merc_utilities` crate.

-The crate supports reading and writing LTSs in both the mCRL2 binary [`.lts`](https://www.mcrl2.org/web/user_manual/tools/lts.html) format and the Aldebaran [`.aut`](https://cadp.inria.fr/man/aldebaran.html) format.
+The crate supports reading and writing LTSs in both the mCRL2 binary [`.lts`](https://www.mcrl2.org/web/user_manual/tools/lts.html) format and the **AUT**omaton [`.aut`](https://cadp.inria.fr/man/aut.html) (also called ALDEBARAN) format.
 For the mCRL2 format the action label is a `MultiAction` to account for multi-actions.
 Furthermore, the crate also contains an `LtsBuilder` that can be used to generate LTSs programmatically.
 Internally, the crate also uses compressed vectors to store transitions memory efficiently.

 ```rust
 use merc_lts::LTS;